Senate Democrats demand more details from Harlan Crow on gifts to Justice Thomas

 In recent weeks, Chief Justice John Roberts declined an April 20th invitation from Durbin to appear before the panel or send another justice in his place.
 Last week, the Judiciary panel held a hearing on Supreme Court ethics.

-The panel is missing a key Democratic vote with the extended absence of California Sen. Dianne Feinstein.
+The panel has been missing a key Democratic vote with the extended absence of California Sen. Dianne Feinstein.
 For example, with Republican opposition, the Democratic-led panel cannot issue a related subpoena.

 Durbin told NPR last week their hands were tied to issue a subpoena for Crow.